HamsterHugo/get_clean_data/Codebook.md

 Mean | Stands for the mean value of the measurement.
 Std | Abbreviation for Standard deviation.
 Freq | Abbreviation for frequency.
 Appears only in combination with Mean.
 It stands for the weighted average of the frequency components to obtain a mean frequency.
+X | Indicates that the measurement was taken along the x axis.
+Y | Indicates that the measurement was taken along the y axis.
+Z | Indicates that the measurement was taken along the z axis.